A Guide To Backpacking in Alaska

 Helpful Tips: The more you can stay above the boggy tundra the better.

-Lake Clark is the least visited national park in America… only because it’s really hard and expensive to get there.
+Lake Clark National Park is the least visited national park in America… only because it’s really hard and expensive to get there.
 So few people go out into the wilderness of Lake Clark there’s endless opportunity to have massive country entirely to yourself.
 The vast majority of folks travel between Turquoise Lake and Twin Lake, with some folks venturing further north to Telaquana Lake.
 Maybe 1 or 2 % of people venture out to explore other parts of LCNP like the Revelation and Neacola Mountains.
 The relatively low elevations by Alaska standards (high points around 9000ft) mean a longer season and the possibility of connecting long routes by traveling over dry glaciers (glaciers without snow on them).
-We offer scheduled and custom guided backpacking trips from Telaquana to Twin Lake and throughout LCNP each year.
+We offer custom guided backpacking trips from Telaquana to Twin Lake and throughout LCNP each summer.

 Getting There: Take a chartered flight with either Lake Clark Air or Lake and Pen Air to Port Alsworth.
 Then hop on a float plane with The Farm Lodge to the lake of your choice.